Avoiding the Disneyland Meltdown

 Ever been “hangry”?
 Then you know what I’m talking about with the borderline anger that swells up when you’re overly hungry.
 You can bring food into the Disneyland Parks so pack a bag with healthy snacks.
 Hand them out frequently to keep blood-sugars level.

-And while it’s great to indulge in all of the sweet treats available at the Disneyland Parks, know that a diet of sugar-sprinkles and carb-overload isn’t ideal all day.
+And while it’s great to indulge in some of the sweet treats available at the Disneyland Parks, know that a diet of sugar-sprinkles and carb-overload isn’t ideal all day.
 Check out my tips on How to Eat Healthfully at Disneyland (and Still Treat Yourself!).

 7. Take a Break

 Take the day at an easy pace and by adding in plenty of breaks.
 This might mean that you leave the Parks mid-day to recoup at the hotel for a swim or a nap.
 If you have kids that are prone to meltdown you need to go at their pace and not the schedule you have set for the day.
 You just can’t cram too much activity into the day because that is a recipe for meltdown.
 Even my anxious husband requires a mid-afternoon break.
 We usually go back to the hotel for a few hours of swimming and snacks before going back to the park in the evening.